gvwilson/thirdbit/src/fiction/in-heck/index.md

 "But they're gonna take me *away*!"
 She jumped out of her chair and wrapped her arms around her mother.
-"I have to go to and be tested and they're going to find out about," hiccup,
+"I have to go to Sandy Bend to be tested and they're going to find out about," hiccup,
 "About *everything*."